 § 3.90.
 Student curriculum.

-(b) A student may not be given credit for hours attended unless the student is in actual attendance.
+(d) A student may not be given credit for hours attended unless the student is in actual attendance.
 Hours credited to a student should be devoted to the studying of barbering.
 Duty work may not exceed more than 10 minutes of the student instruction time.
-Duty work shall consist only of the tidying and cleaning naturally performed by an operator around the operator’s own chair at the conclusion of the barber process.
+Duty work must consist only of the tidying and cleaning naturally performed by an operator around the operator’s own chair at the conclusion of the barber process.
 It may not include menial work ordinarily performed by a maid or janitor.

-(c) Every barber school is required to instruct students in barber science as follows:
+(e) Every barber school is required to instruct students in barber science as follows:

-Approximate
+Subject Approximate Hours

 Honing and stropping 25